AAVSO/VStar/ReadMe.txt

 =======
 The test directory contains unit tests.
 For testing, JUnit 3.8.2 is assumed (http://www.junit.org).
 This is of interest to developers only.
+See also extlib/ReadMe.txt for more about testing libraries.

 Licensing
 =========